erachelson/RLclass_MVA/README.md

 **Chapter 8: Bandit tools for Reinforcement Learning**
 Exploration in RL.
 (Bandit based) Monte Carlo Tree Search.
 UCT, Alpha Zero.

+Chapters 0 to 3 cover the foundational ingredients of reinforcement learning, and introduce the three fundamental challenges in RL which are explored independently in the remainder of the class:
+- approximation and representation of value functions and policies (a bit of chapter 3, and chapter 4)
+- the policy optimization problem (chapters 5 and 6)
+- the exploration / exploitation tradeoff (chapters 7 and 8)
+Hence, the class is built as a three-branches tree.
+It will always start with the "stem" of chapters 0 to 3.
+But later sessions might interleave chapters of the three branches.
+For the sake of brevity and ease of notation, in the schedule below, chapters 0 to 3 are called "foundations", chapter 4 is called "approximation", chapters 5 and 6 are called "optimization", and chapters 7 and 8 are called "exploration".

 ## Class material

 Notebooks for the first 6 chapters are accessible at [https://github.com/erachelson/RLclass_MVA](https://github.com/erachelson/RLclass_MVA).
 Please download the latest version before class.